-My household size: (The number sho uld not be "1.")
-My total annual income (before e taxes): (in my currency) OR in US \$ My occupation/employment: • • or your Hague Convention case (or for a child custody/ace/email:
+My household size: (The number should not be "1.")

+My total annual income (before taxes): (in my currency) OR in US \$

+My occupation/employment:

+Do you currently have an attorney in the United States for your Hague Convention case (or for a child custody/access case)?
+NO YES If YES, attorney's name/phone/email:

-request.
-Consider your income e and your assets.
-It may RTANT INFORMATION on the next page before make be faster and easier to find an attorney if you can afform.
+Please review the income guidelines and read IMPORTANT INFORMATION on the next page before making your request.
+Consider your income and your assets.
+It may be faster and easier to find an attorney if you can afford to pay some amount for legal services.
+Request only one option.
 I believe that I am eligible to request:

-Pro Bono (free) legal ass sistance OR Red luced fee legal assistance OR A list of full fee a ttorneys
+Pro Bono (free) legal assistance OR Reduced fee legal assistance OR A list of full fee attorneys

 Signature Date

 Print your name Email

-Home phone M obile phone
+Home phone Mobile phone

-Hague Convention Attorney Network Assistance, 2016: IMPORTANT INFORMATION
+Hague Convention Attorney Network Assistance, 2023: IMPORTANT INFORMATION